Emily Sarah Cleugh1

 M, #243214, b.
 31 May 1825, d.
 27 April 1910

-Sir Morton Edward Manningham-Buller, 2nd Bt. was born on 31 May 1825.2 He is the son of Sir Edward Manningham-Buller, 1st Bt. and Mary Anne Manningham.2 He married Mary Davenport, daughter of William Davenport, on 12 February 1863.2 He died on 27 April 1910 at age 84.2
+Sir Morton Edward Manningham-Buller, 2nd Bt. was born on 31 May 1825.2 He was the son of Sir Edward Manningham-Buller, 1st Bt. and Mary Anne Manningham.2 He married Mary Davenport, daughter of William Davenport, on 12 February 1863.2 He died on 27 April 1910 at age 84.2

-Sir Morton Edward Manningham-Buller, 2nd Bt. was baptised with the name of Morton Edward Buller-Yarde-Buller.
-He graduated from Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).2 On 1866 his name was legally changed to Morton Edward Manningham-Buller.
-He succeeded to the title of 2nd Baronet Manningham-Buller, of Dilhorne Hall, Staffs [U.K., 1866] on 22 September 1882.2 He gained the rank of Honorary Colonel in the service of the 3rd Battalion, Prince of Wales' North Staffordshire Regiment.2 He held the office of Deputy Lieutenant (D.L.) of Staffordshire.2 He held the office of Justice of the Peace (J.P.) for Staffordshire.2
+He was given the name of Morton Edward Buller-Yarde-Buller at birth.
+He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)2 In 1866 his name was legally changed to Morton Edward Manningham-Buller.
+He succeeded as the 2nd Baronet Manningham-Buller, of Dilhorne Hall, Staffs [U.K., 1866] on 22 September 1882.2 He gained the rank of Honorary Colonel in the 3rd Battalion, Prince of Wales' North Staffordshire Regiment.2 He held the office of Deputy Lieutenant (D.L.) of Staffordshire.2 He held the office of Justice of the Peace (J.P.) for Staffordshire.2

 Children of Sir Morton Edward Manningham-Buller, 2nd Bt. and Mary Davenport